nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding-v2.md

 When code is dependent on date or time, your tests must take control of time so they can test all the different flows and expectations.

-Avoid hardcoding fixture data to specific dates or times far in the future.
-Such tests will eventually fail and another developer will have to investigate and fix the problem.
+Do not hardcode fixture data to specific dates or times far in the future.
+Those tests will eventually fail and another developer will have to investigate and fix the problem.

 There are two common approaches to testing with time: